scp756-221/course-site/docs/a1/page.md

 ### Canvas submission

-Navigate to this exercise and upload the generated PDF.
+Navigate to this assignment and upload the generated PDF.